 This plant is a unique option.
 It produces large, flat green leaves which is where the plant gets its name.
 They look like a whale’s tongue.

-But the plant itself only grows to be about two to five feet in height, but it gets to be about three to six feet wide.
-It’s important to water this succulent regularly to encourage it to produce spikes which reach 10-14 feet in height.
+However, the plant itself only grows to be about 2-5-feet in height, but it gets to be about 3-6-feet wide.
+It’s important to water this succulent regularly to encourage it to produce spikes that reach 10-14-feet in height.
 At the end of the spikes are gorgeous flowers.

 14. Ball Cactus

-This succulent is another one which is obvious where its name derived from.
+This succulent is another one that is obvious where its name derived from.
 It’s a round cactus which looks exactly like a ball… only with spikes.
-The plant will grow to be only one to two feet high.
+The plant will grow to be only 1-2-feet high.

 If you’re looking for a unique succulent to add to a container garden, this is a wonderful option.
 It also produces flowers in clusters which will add to its glamour.